Are you leaving on Redundancy or efficiency grounds?

 -

-1) Your most recent pension statement shows the approximate value of your pension at 31 March, and this is what you might receive if you retire due to redundancy or efficiency.
-However, do not use your statement to make decisions.
+1) Your most recent annual benefit statement shows the approximate value of your pension at 31 March, and this provides an indication of what you might receive if you retire due to redundancy or efficiency.
+However, do not use your statement to make any retirement or financial decisions.

 If you would like a pension estimate, contact your employer and ask them to request an estimate for you.